 Flood Hazard Areas

 The 100-year floodplain is the area that has a 1 in 100-chance to flood in any year.
 Small floods have a greater chance of occurring in any year and can create a significant flood hazard to people and property close to waterways.
-Flash floods can occur in the springs, summer and fall.
+Flash floods can occur in the spring, summer and fall.
 Flood waters could rise very fast.
 The flood hazard includes fast moving water, sometimes accompanied by logs and debris.
 Citizens should be aware that localized flooding may occur where storm drains or channels become temporarily blocked.
 For that reason, citizens should be prepared to evacuate flood hazard areas.
+In 2009, the City of Powder Springs experienced a historic flood event.
+Flood magnitudes in Cobb County on Sweetwater, Butler, and Powder Springs Creeks greatly exceeded the estimated 0.2-percent (500-year) floods for these streams.
+Images from this event can be found here.
 For more information about the local flood threat, call the Federal Emergency Management Agency at 770-222-5200.

 To lessen the flood hazard: 1) know the flood warning procedure; 2) plan escape routes to high-ground; 3) turn off the gas and electricity; 4) during time of heavy rainfall, monitor the level of water in the waterway (if possible).
 Stay turned to radio or TV for possible flood warnings; 5) evacuate the flood hazard area in times of impending flood or when advised to do so by the police or fire department; 6) do not attempt to cross a flooded stream on foot or by car; 7) if your car stalls in high water abandon it immediately and seek higher ground; 8) keep children away from flood waters, ditches, culverts, and storm drains; 9) be especially cautious at night.